DevHedronYT/GameDev/Python-GameDev/Best-Projects-2020/README.md

 ```

 ## About the Program:
 A Small Simple Program Made for Showing Contents of a Video, using Pygame and Python.
-Here is the video as well: https://youtu.be/DmwMXqe8hkc
+Here is the YouTube Video as well: https://youtu.be/DmwMXqe8hkc

 ## Downloading the Program:
 Download the .zip file. unzip it and extract all the items and then get the requirements and run the game